jschaf/pggen/README.md

     means the Go type must fulfill at least one of following:

-    - The Go type is a wrapper around primitive type, like `type AuthorID int`. pgx will use the decode methods on the underlying primitive type.
+    - The Go type is a wrapper around primitive type, like `type AuthorID int`. pgx will use decode methods on the underlying primitive type.

     - The Go type implements both [`pgtype.BinaryDecoder`] and [`pgtype.TextDecoder`]. pgx will use the correct decoder based on the wire